E-AmirahAqilah/TalentLabs/README.md

 This structure allows for easy manipulation and tracking of the game state as players move.

-This document outlines the utility functions required for a Tic-Tac-Toe game.
-Each function has specific requirements and responsibilities.

 ## Functions

 ### `markBoard(position, mark)`